Idris of Libya: King of Libya: 1951–1969

-King Idris was a self-effacing devout Muslim, he refused to allow his portrait to be featured on Libyan currency and also insisted that nothing should be named after him except the Tripoli Idris Airport.
-Idris' regime soon banned political parties from operating in the country, claiming that they exacerbated internal instability.
+King Idris was a self-effacing devout Muslim; he refused to allow his portrait to be featured on Libyan currency and also insisted that nothing should be named after him except the Tripoli Idris Airport.
+Idris's regime soon banned political parties from operating in the country, claiming that they exacerbated internal instability.
 From 1952 onward, all candidates for election were government nominees.
 In 1954, the Prime Minister Mustafa Ben Halim suggested that Libya be converted from a federal to a unitary system and that Idris be proclaimed President for Life.
 Idris recognised that this would deal with the problems caused by federalism and would put a stop to the intrigues among the Senussi family surrounding his succession.
 He asked Ben Halim to produce a formal draft for these plans, but the idea was dropped amid opposition from Cyrenaican tribal chiefs.

 Under King Idris, Libya found itself within the Western sphere of influence.
-It became the recipient of Western expertise and aid, and by the end of 1959 it had received over $100 million of aid from the United States, being the single biggest per capita recipient of American aid.
+It became the recipient of Western expertise and aid, and, by the end of 1959, it had received over $100 million of aid from the United States, being the single largest per capita recipient of American aid.
 U.S. companies would also play a leading role in the development of the Libyan oil industry.
 This support was provided on a quid pro quo basis, and in return Libya granted the United States and United Kingdom usage of the Wheelus Air Base and the al-Adem Air Base.
 This reliance on the Western nations placed Libya at odds with the growing Arab nationalist and Arab socialist sentiment across the Arab world.
 The Arab nationalist sentiment promoted by Radio Cairo found a particularly receptive audience in Tripolitania.
 In July 1967, anti-Western riots broke out in Tripoli and Benghazi to protest the West's support of Israel against the Arab states in the Six-Day War.
 Many oil workers across Libya went on strike in solidarity with the Arab forces fighting Israel.